MLev29/STEM-Project/README.md

 - Html
 - Javascript?
 - Css?
-- HTMX?

 ## Python Packages Used
--  Django
+- Django -> used for making all backend
-- mySQL
+- mySQL -> stores website data ie login, etc
--
+- HTMX -> used for front end website